Put Us On Your Nice List!

 Lupus is a condition affecting the body’s immune system, but it can affect nearly all of the other systems in the body.
 Specifically, lupus can affect the gastrointestinal (GI) system.

 The immune system protects the body from foreign invaders, such as bacteria, viruses, and other pathogens.
 Lupus causes the immune system to attack healthy body tissue instead.
-Lupus usually affects the joints and skin, but it can also cause health issues in the kidneys, heart, lungs, blood, or even the brain.
+It also usually affects the joints and skin, but it can also cause health issues in the kidneys, heart, lungs, blood, or even the brain.
 Lupus can also affect the GI tract in the digestive system.

 In many cases, lupus causes inflammation that disrupts how body cells, tissues, and organs function.
 The condition can also damage cells, joints, and organs to cause health problems.